WohlSoft/SDL-Mixer-X/README.txt

-The mixer can currently load Microsoft WAVE files and Creative Labs VOC files as audio samples, and can load MIDI files via Timidity, libADLMIDI, libOPNMIDI, or by FluidSynth, and the following music formats via libXMP, libModPlug, or MikMod:  .MOD .S3M .IT .XM, and many other formats.
+The mixer can currently load Microsoft WAVE files and Creative Labs VOC files as audio samples, and can load MIDI files via Timidity, libADLMIDI, libOPNMIDI, or by FluidSynth, and the following music formats via libXMP,
+libModPlug:  .MOD .S3M .IT .XM, and many other formats.
 It can load Ogg Vorbis streams as music if built with Ogg Vorbis, Tremor, or stb-vrobis libraries, load Opus, FLAC, and finally it can load MP3 music using the drmp3 or libmpg123 libraries.